haleyysanchez/FBLA_coding-programming2020/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-* uncomment lines 18-30
+* Download this repository as a zip file and open 'main_file.py'
-* uncomment lines 74-102
+* Uncomment lines 18-30 and lines 74-102
+* Then run the program for the first time
+*  After running the program once comment lines 18-30 and lines 74-102 so that you dont enter that data into the database twice or create a second students table

 ### Prerequisites

-What things you need to install the software and how to install them
+Tkinter and sqlite3 come with Python 3.3 verizon or later

 ```
 Give examples